Key Takeaways

 - Three months' rent paid in advance: £30,000

-- Fit-out contribution from landlord: £25,000
+- Fit-out contribution received from landlord at commencement: £25,000

-- Estimated restoration costs: £20,000
+- Estimated restoration costs (present value): £20,000

 Calculation